-These relational problems can range from the ‘significantly easy to resolve issues’ to ones that prove to be quite damaging to the long-term health of the union.
-Examples of common problems include:
+These relational problems or relationship troubles can range from the ‘significantly easy to resolve issues’ to those that prove to be quite damaging to the union’s long-term health.

-- Pre-natal depression: Communication can become quite strained between partners when one or more partners is wrestling with depression.While the underlying causes of depression can be quite sweeping, understanding why wife or husband is dealing with depressive tendencies is an important avenue that could benefit the couple over the long run.
+Prenatal depression: Communication can become quite strained between partners when one or both partners is wrestling with depression.While the underlying causes of depression can be quite sweeping, understanding why a wife or husband is dealing with depressive tendencies is an important avenue that could benefit the couple in the long run.

 Intimacy: As the child continues to develop within the expectant mother, so does the abdomen of the woman carrying the child.
-Sadly, when many pregnant women gaze at their figure in the mirror, the fat, stretch marks, and blotchy skin they despair.This may in turn stoke feelings of undesirability.
+Sadly, when many pregnant women gaze at their figure in the mirror and notice the fat, stretch marks, and blotchy skin, they despair.This may, in turn, stoke feelings of undesirability.
 Beyond concerns about being too undesirable for intimacy, some women may not want to be touched at all.
 Interestingly, many fathers carry the fear that sexual intimacy will end up harming the baby in some way.
 In turn, the mama may feel even more unattractive to her mate, and the despair may deepen in some way.

 The lime-light effect: The reality is this: A pregnant woman garners a whole lot of attention through the course of the pregnancy.
 A father, especially one with a fragile ego, may be forced to play second fiddle while his wife continues down the road of pregnancy.
 It seems kind of petty, but some men can become quite jealous and resentful of the lack of constant attention.
-Inevitably the strain of the Lime-light effect sullies the quality of the entire relationship.
+Inevitably the strain of the lime-light effect sullies the quality of the entire relationship.

 Financial burdens: More mouths at the table.
 A bigger house needed for a growing family.
-College savings, sports team, etc. The increased financial pressures that arrive with a child can be quite burdensome.Healthy couples have to find a way to push through the issues.
+College savings, sports teams, etc. The increased financial pressures that arrive with a child can be quite burdensome.Healthy couples have to find a way to push through the issues.

 Resolving the ugly stuff